hleclerc/nsmake/README.md

 * Overall Significant **reduction of number of configuration files**, and need for boilerplates: Nsmake takes the responsibility to fill the gap, allowing cleansing, and cooperation for tools (compilation, testing, etc...) that need the same kinds of information.
 * Respect of the source tree: Nsmake tries as much as possible to **generate files in separate build directories, with proper and secure naming**, leaving your in full control of your directories.

-## Speed
+## Speed, incrementality and correctness

 * The task runner works as a **server**, dramatically reducing start-up time, and enabling consistency for parallel builds.
 * Tasks run in micro-services that can interact with the task runner to dynamically instantiate **subtasks in parallel**, enabling additional level of parallelism.
-* Deep in-memory and database caching: all the result of the idempotent tasks are **condensed and cached**, from the parsing results, to the dependency analyses, etc...
+* Deep in-memory and database caching: all the result of the idempotent tasks are **condensed and cached** (from the parsing results to the dependency analyses).

-## General features

 * Deep dependency analyses for dramatically **improved correctness**: tests on files that does *not* exist, on configuration information, on external tool evolutions, ...
 * **Watch mode** for all the kinds of targets.

+## Modules, libraries and external tools

-* **Handling of dependencies and prerequisites**: automatic finding, testing and installation of missing modules, libraries and tools (e.g. for a given compiler, for a library in a given language, etc...).
+* **Automatic chesking and installation of all the kinds of dependencies and prerequisites**: automatic finding, testing and installation of missing modules, libraries, tools...
+Use of a collaborative content for rules defined by system, by rights, etc...
-* **Handling of flags and specifications** for libraries (e.g. to use a CDN instead of a local copy, for the specification of the include paths, the library flags, ...) using extensible rule sets and extensive code analyses, enabling dramatic simplification of configuration for libraries.
+* **Handling of flags and specifications** (e.g. to use a CDN instead of a local copy, for the specification of the include paths, the library flags, ...) extensive code analyses, enabling dramatic simplification of configuration for libraries.

 ## Specific features